Encephalartos kisambo

 Encephalartos kisambo is a species of cycad in the family Zamiaceae.
-It is native to Kenya and Tanzania.
 It is known as the Voi cycad.

 This species is distributed in the cloud forests of the steep mountain hills at the border of southern Kenya and northern Tanzania.
 Most grow in misty forest habitat, and some grow on drier rock cliffsides.
 Some subpopulations are threatened by habitat loss to charcoal production and agriculture, and the species is threatened by overcollection.

 Description

-Encephalartos kisambo is an arborescent species, with a stem 1.2-2 m high, erect or sometimes decombent, 45-52 cm in diameter.
+Encephalartos kisambo is an arborescent species, with pachycaulous barrel-shaped trunks, with a stem 1.2-2 m high, erect or sometimes decumbent, 45-52 cm in diameter.

-The pinnate leaves, arranged like a crown at the apex of the stem, are 240–360 cm long, silvery-green to bluish-green in color, with a 2.5–5 cm long petiole.
+The pinnate dark green dioecious leaves, arranged like a crown at the apex of the stem, are 240–360 cm long, silvery-green to bluish-green in color, with a 2.5–5 cm long petiole.
 They are formed by 89-96 pairs of oblong-lanceolate leaflets, opposite, 24–37 cm long and 29–37 mm broad, of leathery consistency, with spiny margin, inserted on the rachis with an angle of 45°.

 It is a dioecious species; the male specimens usually have 1 to 5 cones, cylinder-conical, creamy-yellow in color, 49–64 cm long and 10–12.5 cm in diameter; the female ones have from 1 to 5 cones, ovoid, 42–60 cm long, 16–20 cm in diameter, of an orange-yellow color.

 The seeds are ovoid, 30–39 mm long, covered with an orange-red flesh.

+Distribution

+It is native to Kenya and Tanzania.
+On Mount Kanga, a hill of the Nguru Mountains in the Mvomero district, Morogoro, Tanzania.
+They are situated on the southern ridge and south eastern slopes of Mt.
+Kanga at an altitude between 1,000m and 1,300m.